What Are the Steps To Getting a Green Card?

 There are no caps on the number of immediate relatives of U.S. citizens who can obtain green cards.
 Since there are no numerical limits, wait times tend to be shorter.
 The comparative ease of the process for immediate family members reflects immigration law’s priority of reuniting families.

-Unlike immediate relatives, only a limited number of extended relatives are allowed to receive green cards each year.
+Unlike immediate relatives, only a limited number of extended relatives can receive green cards each year.
 As a result, extended family members often have to wait a long time to obtain a green card.
+Immigration law ranks extended family members in terms of preference:

 - First preference.
 Unmarried children (any age) of a U.S. citizen.

 - Second preference.
-Second preference family members are divided into two further categories:
+Second-preference family members are divided into two further categories:

-- 2A: spouses or unmarried children (under age 21) of permanent residents/green card holders.
+- 2A: Spouses or unmarried children (under age 21) of permanent residents/green card holders.

-- 2B: unmarried children (any age) of permanent residents/green card holders.
+- 2B: Unmarried children (any age) of permanent residents/green card holders.

 - Third preference.
 Married children (any age) of a U.S. citizen.